Francis Curzon, 5th Earl Howe: Post-war career

 The start of the Second World War effectively ended Earl Howe's front line driving career, and he returned to the Navy with the rank of commodore.
 At the end of the conflict he moved into race organising, although he continued to prepare and enter cars for other drivers, including Tazio Nuvolari.
 As President of the BRDC and Patron of the newly formed 500 Club, he was instrumental in the resumption of motor racing and applied political pressure to allow airfields to be used for motor sport.
-He was involved with his friend and associate Peter Fulke Greville organising the first British Grand Prix, at Silverstone in 1948, which gained full Formula One World Championship status at the Championship's inception in 1950.
+He was involved in organising the first British Grand Prix, at Silverstone in 1948, which gained full Formula One World Championship status at the Championship's inception in 1950.
 He also instituted the annual BRDC International Trophy meeting at the same circuit.
 Under Earl Howe's 35-year stewardship, the BRDC went from private dining club to one of the most successful and high-profile motor sport associations in the world.